cbi-bioinfo/meth-SemiCancer/README.md

 ## Preprocessing
 * Reference: ./preprocessing/
 1. Edit **"run_preproc.sh"** file having DNA methylation beta value dataset files and cancer subtype file.
 Modify each variable values in the bash file with filename for your own dataset.
-Cancer subtype file for labeled dataset should contain cancer subtype annotation for each sample, where each row represent sample.
+Cancer subtype file for labeled dataset should contain cancer subtype annotation for each sample, where each row and column represent **sample ID** and **cancer_subtype**, respectively.
 Example for data format is described below.
 ```
-Cancer_subtype
-LumA
-LumB
-Her2
+sample,cancer_subtype
+sample_1,LumA
+sample_2,LumB
+sample_3,Her2
 ...
+sample_n,LumA
 ```
 Each DNA methylation file for labeled and unlabeled datasets should contain matrix of DNA methylation beta value, where each row and column represent **CpG site** and **sample ID**, respectively :
 ```